roessland/sicp-solutions/1.5/README.md

-#SICP Exercise 1.5
+# SICP Exercise 1.5: Applicative vs normal-order evaluation

-Ben Bitdiddle has invented a test to determine whether the interpreter he is faced with is using applicativeorder evaluation or normal-order evaluation.
+Ben Bitdiddle has invented a test to determine whether the interpreter he is faced with is using applicative order evaluation or normal-order evaluation.
 He defines the following two procedures: